 Palantir Technologies (NYSE: PLTR) has seen an incredible debut on Wallstreet.
-The stock has climbed 140% since listing, far exceeding analysts expectations.
+The stock has climbed 149% since listing, far exceeding analysts expectations.
 Palantir specialises in big data analytics, in particular within the realm of law enforcement and surveillance.
 Since listing, Palantir has announced multiple large scale Government and Corporate partnerships.
 This includes its partnership with tech giant IBM on artificial-intelligence applications.
-With such strong revenue catalysts in the pipeline, this article will breakdown everything you investors to know about Palantir stock forecasts for 2022.
+With such strong revenue catalysts in the pipeline, this article will breakdown everything you investors to know about the Palantir stock forecast.

 Table of contents